 There are so many options to choose from, with selections that can match every type of interior design.
 There are floral, geometric, abstract, artwork, stripes, checks, and so many more options!

 Plus, peel-and-stick wallpaper is a quick and easy DIY project that can completely evolve the look of your vacation rental.

 12. Ceramic Backsplash

-Here are 12 of the current interior design trends for vacation rentals:
+Here are 12 of the vacation rental interior design trends:

 - Multipurpose spaces where people can spend time together or apart doing various activities

 - Touchless items such as soap dispensers, faucets, and light switches